telerik/maui-docs/controls/collectionview/scrolling.md

 <snippet id='collectionview-viewmodel' />

-> For a runnable demo with the CollectionView ScrollBars example, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to the **CollectionView > Scrolling** category.
+> For a runnable demo with the CollectionView ScrollBars, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to the **CollectionView > Scrolling** category.

 ## Styling the Vertical ScrollBar

 Apply styling to the vertical scrollbar by setting the `VerticalScrollBarStyle` property.
-The porperty is of type `Style` with a target type of `RadScrollBar.`
+The property is of type `Style` with a target type of `RadScrollBar.`

 ## See Also